7 Best Job Titles for Entry-Level Digital Marketers

 The job title “Community Manager” is related.
 A community manager moderates a community, like a company Facebook group or user forum.
 The difference is that community managers are more concerned with keeping customers happy than with attracting new users.

-What is the entry-level salary for a Social Media Manager?
+What is the entry-level base salary for a Social Media Manager?

 Like digital marketers, marketing managers could work on a wide variety of marketing tasks, depending on the company.
 Sometimes, a job titled “Marketing Manager” is the same thing as a “Digital Marketer” role.
 A “Marketing Manager” might start off as a “Marketing Associate” at a startup or marketing agency and might become a “Marketing director” later in their career after acquiring significant marketing experience.